dlvx/dlvx.blog/_drafts/tricky-js-questions-1.markdown

 {% endhighlight %}

-I hope that the interviewee can at least get these ones right.
+The results for those operations are `false`, `true`, `true` and `true` respectivelly.
-The last two could cause some confusion cause there is some **Coercion** going on.
-We'll talk about that in a minute.
+There is some **Coercion** going on here but we'll talk about that in a minute.
+If the interviewees fail at these then we are sure they don't know what coercion is or when does it happens.

 ## What about the following ?

-Here's where the trick starts.

 {% highlight javascript %}